crquor/C_Utilities/README.md

     > NOTE: Make sure you're in the right directory, if not change your working directory by using this command: `cd yourprojectlocation`.
 Then,

-    If using powershell,
+    If using powershell, execute the following command:
     ```
     .\build.bat filename.c
     ```
-    If using command prompt,
+    If using command prompt, execute the following command:
     ```
     build.bat filename.c
     ```